zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

 * The cache is distributed.
 * Hot deploy folders are configured for each node if not using server farms.

-##Cluster Activation Keys
+## Cluster Activation Keys

-Each node in the cluster needs to have a cluster activation key deployed in order for Liferay Digital Experience Platform to run properly.
-For more on obtaining a cluster activation key, click here.
+Each node in the cluster needs to have a cluster activation key deployed in order for @product@ to run properly.

 Additionally, Cluster Link must be enabled for cluster activation keys to work.
 To do this, set the following in portal-ext.properties:

 `cluster.link.enabled=true`

-##Database
+## Database

-Make sure all nodes are pointed to the same Liferay database.
+Make sure all nodes are pointed to the same database.
 Configure the JDBC from portal-ext.properties or directly on the application server.

-##To Test:
++$$$

+**Checkpoint**: please verify the steps above by following these steps:
-* Start both Tomcats (Nodes 1 and 2) **sequentially**.
+* Start both application servers / containers (Nodes 1 and 2) **sequentially**.
 The reason is so that the Quartz Scheduler can elect a master node!
 * Log in and add a portlet (e.g. Hello Velocity) to Node 1.
 * On Node 2, refresh the page.

-The addition should show up on Node 2.
+The portlet should show up on Node 2.
 Repeat with the nodes reversed to test the other node.

+$$$

-##Document and Media Library Sharing
+## Document and Media Library Sharing

 Please note that the following properties are specifically for use with AdvancedFileSystemStore.

 Set the following in portal-ext.properties:

- `dl.store.file.system.root.dir=`

-`dl.store.impl=com.liferay.portal.store.file.system.AdvancedFileSystemStore`
+    dl.store.file.system.root.dir=
+    dl.store.impl=com.liferay.portal.store.file.system.AdvancedFileSystemStore

 The nodes in the cluster should reflect the same properties between one another when referencing the Document Library.
 Otherwise, data corruption and indexing issues may occur if each node is referencing separate Document Library repositories.

-## To Test:
+The folders should point to the same physical folder.

++$$$

+**Checkpoint**: please verify the steps above by following these steps:

 * On Node 1, upload a document to the Document Library.
 * On Node 2, download the document.

 If successful, the document should download.
 Repeat with the nodes reversed.

+$$$

 Note 1: Advanced File System Store is an available option for high availability environments.
 Besides Advanced File System Store, there are other options of sharing the Document and Media Library.
 Keep in mind that the different types of file stores cannot communicate with each other, so changing from one to the other will cause the portal to be unable to read previously uploaded files.
 If the user needs to change the type of store and preserve previously uploaded files, execute a File Store migration.